Rúben Semedo: Olympiacos

 On 25 June 2019, Semedo joined Olympiacos for €4.5 million signing a four-year contract; Villarreal retained a 20% resale rate on the player and he was to earn around €700,000 per year, being the club's second-most expensive defender after Belgian Björn Engels was bought from Club Brugge for €7 million in 2017 and sharing teams with compatriots Pedro Martins (manager), Daniel Podence and José Sá.
-He scored his first goal for the team on 30 July, with a close-range effort following a corner from Giorgos Masouras after Aleš Hruška saved Yassine Meriah's shot, in a 4–0 home win over Viktoria Plzeň in the UEFA Champions League's second qualifying round.
+He scored his first goal for the team on 30 July, with a close-range effort following a corner from Georgios Masouras after Aleš Hruška saved Yassine Meriah's shot, in a 4–0 home win over Viktoria Plzeň in the UEFA Champions League's second qualifying round.
 He repeated the feat in the next stage of the same competition, as the hosts beat İstanbul Başakşehir 2–0 and won 3–0 on aggregate.

 Semedo won the Super League Greece and Cup double in his first season in Piraeus.
 He was a late substitute in the latter's final on 12 September 2020, a single-goal victory against AEK Athens.
 The following summer, he was lined up to join several compatriots at Wolverhampton Wanderers, but he was denied a work permit by the UK Home Office due to his criminal record.

 On 1 December 2021, in his first match for nearly four months due to off-the-field issues, Semedo scored in a 3–2 defeat at Levadiakos in the last 16 of the cup.
 The following month, he was hospitalised after being beaten at his doorstep by hooded men.

 On 31 January 2022, Semedo moved to Porto on a five-month loan worth €350,000, with the deal including an unspecified buying option.
 In order to regain his fitness, he started playing with the reserve team.